Five members of Guatemala's anti-corruption prosecutor's office quit - NewsBreak

 Five members of Guatemala's anti-corruption prosecutor's office quit

-GUATEMALA CITY (Reuters) - Five members of Guatemala’s anti-corruption prosecutor’s office have resigned from their posts this month, the Public Ministry said on Monday, after two of them publicly denounced what they called unjust prosecution.
+GUATEMALA CITY, Feb 21 (Reuters) - Five members of Guatemala's anti-corruption prosecutor's office have resigned from their posts this month, the Public Ministry said on Monday, after two of them publicly denounced what they called unjust prosecution.

 Another four anti-corruption officials have been arrested in recent weeks amid a brewing political crisis.